tarantool/doc/doc/release/index.rst

 Releases
 ========

-This section contains information about Tarantool releases: release notes, lifecycle information, release policy, and other documents.
+This section contains information about 3.x Tarantool releases: release notes, lifecycle information, release policy, and other documents.
 To download Tarantool releases, check the `Download <https://www.tarantool.io/en/download/>`_ page.
+To see information about earlier Tarantool versions, see the `Releases <https://www.tarantool.io/en/doc/2.11/release/>`_ page of the corresponding documentation.

 All currently supported versions are listed on this page :ref:`below <release-supported-versions>`.
-The information about earlier versions is provided in :ref:`release-eol-versions`.
+Information about earlier versions is provided in :ref:`release-eos-versions`.

 The Enterprise Edition of Tarantool is distributed in the form of an SDK that has its own versioning.
 See the :ref:`release-enterprise-changelog` to learn about